AdMeynard/JEFAS/README.md

 Description of the different folders:
 - html: this folder contains the published versions (html) of these three scripts.
 - cwt: this folder contains the functions to compute continuous wavelet transforms and inverse wavelet transforms using the wavelets given in the paper (equation (2)).
-A script `JEFAS_toysig` enabling the display of the sharp wavelet is also given.
+A script `example_cwt` enabling the display of the sharp wavelet is also given.
 - deform_estimation: this folder contains all the functions necessary to implement the alternate algorithm 1.
 - analysis: this folder contains some functions enabling the analysis of the results of the algorithm JEFAS (baseline estimations, CRLB, stationarization).
 It also contains functions enabling cross-synthesis (!).
 - signals: this folder contains some audio signals including those described in the article.